Abdullah438/rag-app/README.md

 ## How it Works

-1. **Document Processing**: The application uses PyPDF loader to extract text from uploaded PDF documents.
+1. **Document Processing**: The application uses Langchain PDFPlumber loader to extract text from uploaded PDF documents.

 2. **Text Splitting**: The extracted text is split into manageable chunks using RecursiveCharacterTextSplitter.